SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 ## Backward Reasoning

-backward root cause reasoning starts from the final symptoms **to find the chain of causes.**
+1. backward root cause reasoning startsing from the final symptoms **to find the chain of causecauses of different depths.**

 ```mermaid
 	flowchart BT